 This will provide you with a default installation of TensorFlow suitable for use with the keras R package.
 See the article on TensorFlow installation to learn about more advanced options, including installing a version of TensorFlow that takes advantage of Nvidia GPUs if you have the correct CUDA libraries installed.

-Getting started in 30 seconds
+R: Getting started in 30 seconds

 Keras uses models to organize layers.
 Sequential models are the simplest structure, simply stacking layers.
 More complex architectures require the Keras functional API, which allows to build arbitrary graphs of layers.